DuaneAbrames/NiftyTTS/readme.md

 `app/jobs/outgoing`.
 Errors are reported in corresponding `.err.txt` files.
 Temporary job input lives in `app/jobs/incoming`.

+For text submissions containing RFC822-style headers, the app extracts the `From`, `Subject`, and `Date` values and records them in each job's JSON metadata and ID3 tags.

 ## License

 See `app/LICENSE` for licensing information.